 - Startup Costs

 According to IRS, startup costs are considered capital expenses, being it the investment in your small business.
 Deductions for such expenses usually occur over many years and this is called amortization.
-This benefits small business to measure the profitability each year.
+This benefits small businesses to measure profitability each year.
 To learn more about deductions for business expenses, check out the IRS Publication 535.

-Any utilities you use for your small business are tax deductible.
+Any utilities you use for your small business are tax-deductible.
 The utilities include water, power, trash, and phone bills.
 However, if you’re running a home-based business and use a landline, the cost of the subsequent landlines are deductible only.

-Every small business requires some kinds of insurance and that usually includes health insurance, business continuation insurance, and the business owner’s policy that are all 100% tax deductible.
+Every small business requires some kinds of insurance and that usually includes health insurance, business continuation insurance, and the business owner’s policy that are all 100% tax-deductible.
 The common types of deductible insurance policies include real estate insurance, personal injury insurance, malpractice insurance, workers’ compensation, auto insurance, life insurance, and business interruption insurance.
 A small business providing health insurance may also qualify for up to a 50% tax credit as well.